Airbag: As a substitute for seat belts

 The early development of airbags coincided with international interest in automobile safety legislation.
 Some safety experts advocated a performance-based occupant-protection standard rather than one mandating a particular technical solution (which could rapidly become outdated and prove to not be a cost-effective approach).
-Less emphasis was placed on other designs as countries successfully mandated seatbelt restrictions, however.
+Less emphasis was placed on other designs as countries successfully mandated seat belt restrictions, however.

 As a supplemental restraint system

 Frontal airbag

 The auto industry and research and regulatory communities have moved away from their initial view of the airbag as a seat-belt replacement, and the bags are now nominally designated as supplemental restraint systems (SRS) or supplemental inflatable restraints.

 In 1981, Mercedes-Benz introduced the airbag in West Germany as an option on its flagship saloon model, S-Class (W126).
 In the Mercedes system, the sensors automatically tensioned the seat belts to reduce occupants' motion on impact and then deployed the airbag on impact.
 This integrated the seat belts and the airbag into a restraint system, rather than the airbag being considered an alternative to the seat belt.

 In 1987, the Porsche 944 Turbo became the first car to have driver and passenger airbags as standard equipment.
 The Porsche 944 and 944S had this as an available option.
 The same year also had the first airbag in a Japanese car, the Honda Legend.

 In 1988, Chrysler became the first United States automaker to fit a driver-side airbag as standard equipment, which was offered in six different models.
 The following year, Chrysler became the first US auto manufacturer to offer driver-side airbags in all its new passenger models.
 Chrysler also began featuring the airbags in advertisements showing how the devices had saved lives that helped the public know the value of them and safety became a selling advantage in the late 1980s.
 All versions of the Chrysler minivans came with airbags starting for the 1991 model year.
 In 1993, The Lincoln Motor Company boasted that all vehicles in their model line were equipped with dual airbags, one for the driver's side and another for the passenger's side.
 The 1993 Jeep Grand Cherokee became the first SUV to offer a driver-side airbag when it was launched in 1992.
 Driver and passenger airbags became standard equipment in all Dodge Intrepid, Eagle Vision, and Chrysler Concorde sedans ahead of any safety regulations.
 Early 1993 saw the 4-millionth airbag-equipped Chrysler vehicle roll off the assembly line.
 In October 1993, the Dodge Ram became the first pickup truck with a standard driver-side airbag.

 The first known collision between two airbag-equipped automobiles took place on 12 March 1990 in Virginia, USA.
 A 1989 Chrysler LeBaron crossed the center line and hit another 1989 Chrysler LeBaron in a head-on collision, causing both driver airbags to deploy.
 The drivers suffered only minor injuries despite extensive damage to the vehicles.